Logo Voyage

 Iloilo City is divided into 7 districts, namely: City Proper, Jaro, La Paz, Lapuz, Mandurriao, Molo, and Arevalo.
 With the exception of Lapuz, all the districts are former towns that were merged to form the present city.

-Iloilo City Proper is the historic and commercial center, while Jaro is known for its old houses and universities.
-La Paz is famous for batchoy and local markets, and Lapuz serves as the main seaport area.
-Mandurriao is the modern business hub, Molo features heritage sites and pancit molo, and Arevalo is a coastal district known for its beaches and seafood.
+Iloilo City Proper is the historic and commercial center of the city, while Jaro and Molo are known for their heritage ancestral houses and prominent religious landmarks.
+La Paz is famous for batchoy and several educational institutions, and Lapuz serves as the main seaport district.
+Mandurriao stands as the city’s modern business and nightlife hub, and Arevalo is a coastal district known for its beaches and seafood.

 Language